Shiny455/Simple-To-Do-List/README.md

-# 📝 SimpleTodo List - Java Console Application
+# 📝 SimpleTodo List - Java code

-This is a simple Java console application that allows users to manage a todo list.
-You can add, view, and delete tasks from your list—all from the terminal!
+This is a simple Java code, this repository contains a simple Java program for beginners.
+It demonstrates basic concepts of Java such as classes,methods, and input/output.

 ## 🚀 Features

 - Add tasks
 - View all tasks
 - Delete tasks

-- Simple command-line interface
-- No external dependencies
+##Output Screebshot
+  ![Code Screenshot]
+  (smple%20screenshot(3).jpg)